mknoszlig/unwordle/README.md

 ## Usage

-Commands are available as babashka tasks.
-Use `corpus` to fetch a corpus of words, or go directly to `solve` (will ensure the corpus is available if it's missing).
-Without additional information, it will return return what it deems to be the most likely solution.
-It will incorporate feedback to narrow down the search space.
-When you're done, you can clean everything up using `clean` (removes the corpus).
+Commands are available as babashka tasks:

+- Use `corpus` to fetch a corpus of words, or go directly to
+- `solve` (will ensure the corpus is available if it's missing).
+Feedback obtained from wordle can be passed on the command line to receive the next guess (see example below).
+- When you're done, you can clean everything up using `clean` (removes the corpus).

 ### Example

 Let's say the wordle is `toast`.

-We have no information so let's just guess a word (Tries to use one that uses frequently used letters as per the corpus).
+We have no information so the script picks a word (using the most frequently used letters in the corpus).

 ```bash
 > bb run solve